openshift-pipelines/pipelines-as-code/docs/content/docs/guide/resolver.md

 location with annotations on PipelineRun.

-If the resolver sees a PipelineRun referencing a remote task or a Pipeline in a PipelineRun or a PipelineSpec it will automatically inlines them.
+If the resolver sees a PipelineRun referencing a remote task or a Pipeline in a PipelineRun or a PipelineSpec it will automatically inline them.

 If multiple annotations reference the same task name the resolver will pick the first one fetched from the annotations.